Authors & Editors

 Besides TGP, Greanville also served as publisher for Cyrano’s Journal Today, currently an archival site, and as editorial director for Punto Press Publishing.
-Like many people deeply invested in the triumph of justice and compassion, he is an enemy of all forms of animal abuse and exploitation, dominionism, and a passionate defender of authentic democracy, all of which puts him well outside the sphere of “corporate life” and respectable company.
+Like many people deeply invested in the triumph of justice and compassion, he is an enemy of all forms of animal abuse and exploitation, dominionism, and a passionate defender of authentic democracy, all of which puts him well outside the sphere of “corporate life” and most respectable company.
 He considers such exile one of the greatest bargains of his life.
 He makes his home in New York.
-Patrice has lately been chosen to serve as Director of the newly created Russia Desk.
 Contact him at email@example.com

 RAMIN MAZAHERI, Senior Correspondent & Contributing Editor, Dispatch from Paris

 Ramin Mazaheri is the chief correspondent in Paris for Press TV and has lived in France since 2009.
 He has been a daily newspaper reporter in the US, and has reported from Iran, Cuba, Egypt, Tunisia, South Korea and elsewhere.
 His work has appeared in various journals, magazines and websites, as well as on radio and television.